vygr/ChrysaLisp/doc/VM.md

 often see a ChrysaLisp function jump out to another function in order to save on stack space with the eventual return going back to the original caller.
-Prime example are deinit methods that chain on to their parent deinit with a direct `(s-jmp)`, but this happens all over the code base where possible.
+Prime example are deinit methods that chain on to their parent deinit with a direct `(s-jump)`, but this happens all over the code base where possible.

 The `(dec-method)` function takes the lists of input and output parameter registers.
 If the list of inputs or outputs is nil this means to inherit the